Tommy Bond: Later years

 During the 1960s, Bond was an active member of Emmanuel Lutheran Church in North Hollywood where a number of his Hollywood friends and colleagues attended.
 Together, they were instrumental in the production and presentation of the annual Christmas Pageant presented on the grounds of Emmanuel's school Laurel Hall.
 The production, which involved a cast of several hundred, a chariot and horses, numerous other animals and professional Hollywood sets and lighting, was presented each year during the Christmas season for several weeks leading up to Christmas.
-Grandstand style bleachers were installed that seated about 1000 guests.
+Grandstand-style bleachers were installed that seated about 1000 guests.
 Highlights of the pageant included a horse-driven chariot and Roman soldiers on horseback riding through the gates of Bethlehem to proclaim the census requiring Jews to register in their hometowns.
-Bond was instrumental in arranging for the production to be filmed and aired on Metromedia owned Channel 11, KTTV in about 1965.
+Bond was instrumental in arranging for the production to be filmed and aired on Metromedia-owned Channel 11, KTTV in about 1965.

 In 1972, he appeared as a guest on I've Got a Secret while working as a production assistant on the show.
 Bond retired from television in 1991.
 In his latter years he lived in the Fresno and Madera Ranchos area, and served as a spokesman for a number of Our Gang-related materials.
 Bond published his autobiography, Darn Right It's Butch: Memories of Our Gang/The Little Rascals, with the help of Fresno teacher, film historian and co-author Ron Genini, in 1994.
 Tommy's son, Thomas R. Bond II "Butch, Jr.", who is a film and television producer, worked with his father in their family production company, Biograph Company.
 The senior Bond also hosted The Rascals, a documentary on the life and times of the Little Rascals.

 Throughout his lifetime, Bond appeared in 73 films, was a charter member of the Screen Actors Guild, joining in 1937, and worked with many Hollywood stars in the years of 1933 to 1951, including James Stewart, Eleanor Powell, Ray Bolger, Frank Morgan, and Eddie Cantor among many others.

 Death

 Bond died on September 24, 2005, at age 79 due to complications from heart disease in Northridge, California.
+He was survived by his wife, son, and grandson.
 He is buried at U.S. Veterans Riverside National Cemetery in Riverside, California.